evkx/evkx.github.io/content/models/audi/q6_e-tron/q6_e-tron_quattro/_index.md

 #### First row seats

-There are three seat types you can choose from for the front row in the Audi Q6 e-tron quattro.
+For the front row, the Audi Q6 e-tron quattro offers three different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **Normal** seat.